jorditorresBCN/Assignments-2017/Lab02.md

     no_punctuation = lowers.translate(None, string.punctuation)
     tokens = nltk.word_tokenize(no_punctuation)
 ```
-Add a new code cell to the same notebook with the code (and the comments with markdown cells if you consider interesting)  that computes and prints the 10 most common word without punctuation characters.
+Add a new code cell to the same notebook with the code (and the comments with markdown cells if you consider interesting) that computes and prints the 10 most common words without punctuation characters.

 ### Task 2.1.4: Stop Words
 Is not "Tensorflow" the most commond word?
 Why?
 What are Stop Words?
 Include your answer in a markdown cells in the same notebook.